PalisadoesFoundation/talawa-docs/docs/internships/ideas.md

         1. At this time support for only one methodology at a time is required.
     1. Content must only be deleted from storage when no one else needs it.
     1. Must have a unique identifier system independent of the backend storage methododology used.
         1. It must support a future where multiple backends could be used.
+Simple data migration between backends would be a plus.
+    1. Cost Considerations
+        1. The cost of using third party services must be borne by the end user organization, not The Palisadoes Foundation
 1. **Repos to update:** Talawa, Talawa-API, Talawa-Admin
 1. **Skills Required:** Code stacks related to repos above.
 See introduction section.
 1. **Depends on Project:** None